benetech/mmlc-api/README.md

 MathMLCloud is an open-source tool to help content developers and technology developers deliver accessible math.
 It converts math expressions from AsciiMath or LaTex to accessible MathML, text descriptions, SVGs and PNGs.

-For more background on the project, [visit the Benetech site](http://benetech.org/our-programs/literacy/born-accessible/mathml-cloud/).
+For more background on the project, [visit the Beneficent Technology site](http://benetech.org/our-programs/literacy/born-accessible/mathml-cloud/).

 ### Getting Started